On the action of symplectic automorphisms on the $CH_0$-groups of some hyper-K\"ahler fourfolds: Basic settings

 Let $V$ be a fixed 6-dimensional $\C$-vector space, and $\P^5:=\P(V)$ be the corresponding projective space of 1-dimensional subspaces of $V$.
 Let $X\subset\P^5$ be a smooth cubic fourfold, which is defined by a polynomial $T\in H^0(\P^5, \sO(3))=\Sym^3V\dual$.
 Let $f$ be an automorphism of $X$.
 Since $\Pic(X)=\Z\cdot \sO_X(1)$, any automorphism of $X$ is \emph{induced}: it is the restriction of a linear automorphism of $\P^5$ preserving $X$, still denoted by $f$.

-\begin{rmk} \emph{$\Aut(X)$ is a finite group}, in particular any automorphism of a smooth cubic fourfold is of finite order.
-In fact, $\Aut(X)$ being a closed subgroup of $\PGL_6$ is an algebraic group of finite type.
-To show the finiteness, it remains to verify that $\Aut(X)$ is moreover \emph{discrete}, or equivalently, $H^0(X,T_X)=0$.
-To show this vanishing property, it requires some (straightforward) calculations.
-We omit the proof here, and will give a computation-free argument in Remark \ref{rmk:finite}. \end{rmk} Let $f$ be of order $n\in \N_+$.
+It is classical and well-known that $\Aut(X)$ is a finite group.
+Let $f$ be of order $n\in \N_+$.
 Since the minimal polynomial of $f$ is semi-simple, we can assume without loss of generality that $f:\P^5\to \P^5$ is given by:

 where $\zeta=e^{\frac{2\pi \sqrt{-1}}{n}}$ is a primitive $n$-th root of unity and $e_i\in \Z/n\Z$ for $i=0,\cdots, 5$.
 Now it is clear that $X$ is preserved by $f$ if and only if its defining equation $T$ is contained in an eigenspace of $\Sym^3V\dual$, where $\Sym^3V\dual$ is endowed with the induced action coming from $V$.